 Professor Anna Snaith teaches and researches in the modernist period, with particular expertise on Virginia Woolf, modernism and colonialism, modernist women writers, and sound studies.
 Her recent publications include a scholarly edition of Woolf’s The Years for the Cambridge University Press Edition of the Works of Virginia Woolf (general editors: Jane Goldman and Susan Sellers).
 Her edition of A Room of One’s Own and Three Guineas for Oxford World’s Classics was published in 2015.
 Snaith’s monograph, Modernist Voyages: Colonial Women Writers in London 1890-1945 (Cambridge University Press, 2014), looks at the intersection of anticolonialism and feminism in writing by women who traveled to London from India, the Caribbean, Canada, Australia, New Zealand and South Africa during the modernist period.
 She is currently working on a project on interwar literary modernism and noise, and is editing a book on Literature and Sound for Cambridge University Press.

-Dr Andrew Stewart is a Reader in Conflict and Diplomacy.
+Prof Andrew Stewart is Professor or Modern Conflict History.
 Having spent the previous three years as the Land Historian supporting the Higher Command and Staff Course, in 2014 he was seconded to the Royal College of Defence Studies and appointed to the new role of Director of Academic Studies (KCL) and is based in central London.
 In addition to this role he is a director of the King’s Centre for Military Education Outreach and the Second World War Research Group.

 Professor Richard Vinen is a historian of modern Europe with

-particular expertise on Britain and France, having recently published books on Margaret Thatcher and National Service.
+particular expertise on Britain and France, having published books on Margaret Thatcher and the history of National Service.
+His most recent work is 1968: Radical Protest and its Enemies.
 Prior to joining the King’s history department in 1991, he was a Fellow at Trinity College, Cambridge and lecturer at Queen Mary College.

 Professor Abigail Woods is a historian of science, technology and medicine.
 Reflecting her earlier career as a veterinary surgeon, her research focuses on the history of animal health and agriculture in modern Britain, the evolution of veterinary medicine, and its interconnections with human medicine.
 She is head of the History Department and is she is currently leading a 5-year Wellcome Trust-funded programme of research on ‘One medicine?
 Investigating human and animal disease, c1850-2014’.